Barafu/BlackCurtain/README.md

 ## Installation

 On Linux, download the AppImage.
 Most likely your distro has an established way to install AppImages, like GearLevel or AppImageD.
-If you install it, you can customise the color by editing the menu entry.
 Or just doubleclick it.

 Windows version is like winter: it is coming.